 Solomon’s seal info indicates that scars on the plants where leaves have dropped look like the sixth seal of King Solomon, hence the name.

 The variegated variety and the green Solomon’s seal plant are true Soloman’s seal, (Polygonatum spp.).
 There is also a widely grown False Solomon’s seal plant (Maianthemum racemosum).
-All three varieties were previously of the Liliaceae family, but the true Solomon’s seals were recently move to the Asparagaceae family, according to Solomon’s seal info.
-All types perform best in shady or mostly shaded areas and typically deer resistant.
+All three varieties were previously of the Liliaceae family, but the true Solomon’s seals were recently moved to the Asparagaceae family, according to Solomon’s seal info.
+All types perform best in shady or mostly shaded areas and are typically deer resistant.

-True Solomon’s seal plant reaches 12 inches to several feet in height, blooming in April through June.
+True Solomon’s seal plant reaches 12 inches (31 cm.) to several feet (1 m.) in height, blooming in April through June.
 White bell-shaped blossoms dangle below attractive, arching stems.
 Flowers become bluish black berries in late summer.
 The attractive, ribbed foliage turns a golden yellow color in autumn.
 False Solomon’s seal has similar, opposite leaves, but flowers on the end of the stem in a cluster.
 False Solomon’s seal growing info says the berries of this plant are a ruby red color.

-The green leaved specimen and False Solomon’s seal are native to the United States, while variegated types are native to Europe, Asia and the United States.
+The green leaved specimen and False Solomon’s seal are native to the United States, while variegated types are native to Europe, Asia, and the United States.

 How to Plant a Solomon’s Seal